AlexaH88/horizon-gamepedia/README.md

         4. On the Sign Up Page, after a form response is submitted, the user is notified that the form has been successfully sent.

     3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.

         1. The user can scroll to the bottom of any page on the site to locate social media links in the footer.

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+    1. As a Returning Visitor, I want to look up the machine catalogue page, to find out how to beat the enemy machines in the game.

-        1. These are clearly shown in the banner message.
+        1. The navigation bar clearly highlights the "Machine Catalogue" Page.
-        2. They will be directed to a page with another hero image and call to action.
+        2. The user will be directed to the page with another hero image and the machine catalogue in the main page area below.
+        3. The Beat The Machines section explains to the user that they need to hover over the machine images below in order for the info text to appear, which details how they can override and destroy the machines.

-    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    2. As a Returning Visitor, I want to rewatch the YouTube videos on the About The Games page and the Machine Catalogue page, to immerse myself in the Horizon gaming world.

+        1. The navigation bar clearly highlights the "About The Games" and "Machine Catalogue" Pages.
+        2. The videos do not autoplay and it is up to the user to press the play button, making it a chosen action.
+        3. The videos can either be played on the site directly with a set window size, or they can be made full-screen - depending on what the user prefers.

+    3. As a Returning Visitor, I want to sign up for the newsletter and join the community.

-        1. The navigation bar clearly highlights the "Contact Us" Page.
+        1. The navigation bar clearly highlights the "Sign Up" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
+        2. The form on the sign up page is clear in its instruction, detailing three sections to complete: user details, survey questions, and newsletter subscription.
+        3. Once complete the user is instructed to click the "Join Us!" button and once clicked is informed that the form has successfully been submitted.

+    4. As a Returning Visitor, I want to get in contact with the site creator with any questions I may have about the site.

-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
+        1. The footer contains links to the site creator's GitHub and Linkedin pages.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
+        2. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
-        2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-        3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.

 -   #### Frequent User Goals